spexod/iSLAT/README.md

 **iSLAT** (the **i**nteractive **S**pectral-**L**ine **A**nalysis
 **T**ool) is a python package that provides an interactive interface for the visualization, exploration, and analysis of molecular spectra.
+Synthetic models are made using a simple slab model written by Simon Bruderer and originally described in [Banzatti et al. 2012](https://ui.adsabs.harvard.edu/abs/2012ApJ...745...90B/abstract);
-It has been developed and tested on spectra at infrared wavelengths as observed at different resolving powers (R = 700-90,000) with:
+the code uses molecular data from [HITRAN](https://hitran.org/). iSLAT has been developed and currently tested on spectra at infrared wavelengths as observed at different resolving powers (R = 700-90,000) with:
 JWST-MIRI, Spitzer-IRS, IRTF-ISHELL. iSLAT has been built as a flexible tool that should work with one-dimensional molecular spectra observed